rrenode/2020heroes/source/_posts/Post-Creation.md

 The section at the top of the document is what is called [front-matter](https://hexo.io/docs/front-matter.html) and is written in [YAML](https://en.wikipedia.org/wiki/YAML).
 You will need to edit each value, the part after the colon (:).
 Each value should be placed inside of commas ("{your value}").

 Each varible, the part before the colon, has its own description to tell you what it is.
 Follow each description and fill-in as needed.
 Certain values do not need to be entered and will either: not show on the final product or, be replaced by a defualt selection.

+## Hero Types

+I'm not too happy with using the word "type" for the heros, but I couldn't think of a better word.
+Hero Types are a way to categorize heros based on occupation and/or size.
+At first, I used occupation to describe it, but it also does not describe what these words mean in this context.

+Examples include:
+- Healthcare Workes
+- First Responders
+- Businesses
+- Groups/Families
+- The Average Joe

 ***